|Major Groups > Gilled Mushrooms > Pale-Spored > Collybioid > Callistosporium purpureomarginatum|

 Callistosporium purpureomarginatum is a distinct little mushroom, found on the well-decayed wood of oaks.
 When fresh its cap is evenly purplish red, but it soon dries out in stages, creating a two-toned effect so that wishy-washy yellowish to purplish brown shades take over most of the cap, while a marginal zone darkens to purple.
 The gills, too, are distinctive, since they develop dark purple edges that contrast with the yellowish or purplish faces.

 The range of Callistosporium purpureomarginatum has yet to be determined.
 It was initially described from New Jersey and North Carolina (Fatto & Bessette, 1996), but herbarium records at MycoPortal include collections from West Virginia and Tennessee.
-My friend Ron Kerner reports it from Indiana, and I am reporting it, here, from Illinois.
-It is apparently a rare species; it was not described until 1996, it is only featured in a few field guides, and I have only seen it twice in 20 years of collecting.
+My friend Ron Kerner reports it from Indiana, and I am reporting it, here, from Illinois and Ohio.
+It is apparently an uncommonly found species; it was not described until 1996, it is only featured in a few field guides, and I have only seen it twice in 20 years of collecting.

 If you have a collection that appears to match Callistosporium purpureomarginatum and you would like to contribute to further study and documentation of this species, please see this page.

 Ecology: Saprobic on the well-decayed wood of oaks; creating a brown, cubical rot; growing alone or gregariously; July through September; known distribution from Illinois to New Jersey.
-The illustrated and described collections are from Illinois.
+The illustrated and described collections are from Illinois and Ohio.

 Gills: Broadly attached to the stem; close; short-gills frequent; deep brownish purple in buttons, but soon becoming dull yellow to olive purplish; edges becoming dark purple and contrasting with the faces.

-Stem: 1.5-4 cm long; 2-5 mm thick; equal; fragile; hollowing; bald; brownish to grayish olive; basal mycelium whitish.
+Stem: 1.5–4 cm long; 2–5 mm thick; equal; fragile; hollowing; bald; yellow when young and fresh, but soon becoming brownish to grayish olive; basal mycelium whitish to yellowish.

 Flesh: Thin; yellowish to brownish or purplish; unchanging when sliced.